FabienTregan/TheOldManGlitch/readme.md

 > So we hade an off-by-one error, leading to a Reuse After Free.
 We could craft our name to inject invalid values in the reused value, and nowwe have a buffer overflow, allowing us to multiply our sixth item !
 At least something usefull :) But there is more.
 >
 > You see that the game does not know how to display 129 quantity.
 This is because in Pokémon you are limited to stacking 99 items.
 Lets play with that.

+## 255 X SPECIALs

+> I can toss items.
+So lets toss two X SPECIALs.

+do it

+> We now have 127 X SPECIALs, which is `b01111111`.
+So we can encounter the glitched Pokémon again, switch the heighth bit again, and have `b11111111`, which is 255.

+show it

+## 06 - 0 items but 255 XSpecial anyway